Nahangudi

 Nahangudi is a village located near Koothanallur, Tiruvarur District, in the state of Tamil Nadu, India.
 An estimated 100 families reside in the settlement.
-Majority of people living in the settlement are engaged in agriculture based occupations.
+The majority of people living in the settlement are engaged in agriculture based occupations.

 Transportation

 Nahangudi is located between Koothanallur and Vadapathimangalam.
 People can reach Nahangudi by buses operated by Tamil Nadu State Transport Corporation.

 The closest to the town is Tiruchirappalli, which is 100 km away.

 The closest railway stations are Mannargudi railway station and Thiruvarur Junction railway station which are 15 km away.